 pickup icon

-Close-up of the showy pink flower of Diamond Clarkia (Clarkia rhomboidea).
-One of many species of Pacific Northwest native wildflowers available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Close-up of the showy pink flower of diamond clarkia (Clarkia rhomboidea).
+One of approximately 200 species of Pacific Northwest native wildflowers available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.

 Diamond Clarkia (Seeds)